Research Interests

 Matrix Decomposition Results in \(M_n(\mathscr{R})\)

+I am also interested in matrix decomposition phenomena over rings of operators.
 It is well known that any normal matrix in \(M_n(\mathbb{C})\) can be unitarily "diagonalized", that is, there is a unitary matrix \(U\) such that \(U A U^{-1}\) is diagonal.
 For a \(C^*\)-algebra \(\mathfrak{A}\), the ring of \(n \times n\) matrices over \(\mathfrak{A}\), \(M_n(\mathfrak{A})\), naturally has the structure of a \(C^*\)-algebra.
 For a von Neumann algebra \(\mathscr{R}\), \(M_n(\mathscr{R})\) is a von Neumann algebra.
-In [2], R. V. Kadison proved that each normal element in \(M_n(\mathscr{R})\) can be diagonalized via conjugation with a unitary matrix in \(M_n(\mathscr{R})\).
+In [R84b], R. V. Kadison proved that each normal element in \(M_n(\mathscr{R})\) can be diagonalized via conjugation with a unitary matrix in \(M_n(\mathscr{R})\).
 Furthermore, using basic homotopy theoretic techniques, he showed that this is not true in general in the context of \(M_2(C(\mathbb{S}^4))\) where \(\mathbb{S}^4\) denotes the 4-sphere, and \(C(\mathbb{S}^4)\) is the \(C^*\)-algebra of complex-valued continuous functions on \(\mathbb{S}^4\).

-In response to one of the questions posed by R. V. Kadison, in [1], K. Grove and G. Pedersen provided a complete topological characterization of those compact Hausdorff spaces \(X\) for which every normal matrix in \(M_n(C(X))\) is diagonalizable (for all \(n \in \mathbb{N}\)).
+In response to one of the questions posed by R. V. Kadison, in [R84a], K. Grove and G. Pedersen provided a complete topological characterization of those compact Hausdorff spaces \(X\) for which every normal matrix in \(M_n(C(X))\) is diagonalizable (for all \(n \in \mathbb{N}\)).

 I have two main interests: